davidosomething/dotfiles/mac/README.md

 The script will also:

 - load the `dotfiles.plist`
+    - It sets `GNUPGHOME` in the env for all apps
 - `brew bundle` some default packages
 - Run the fzf installer
 - Change the user's default shell to the brewed `zsh`